-The Portfolio is aimed at providing capital appreciation through investments in equity securities of companies listed on recognized U.S. stock exchanges, including NASDAQ and the New York Stock Exchange.
+The Portfolio is aimed at providing capital appreciation through investments in equity securities of listed Canadian companies.

-The audited financial statements were authorized for issue by the Board of Directors of Kingwest on March 21, 2025.
+The audited annual financial statements were authorized for issue by the Board of Directors of Kingwest on March 21, 2025.

 2. Material accounting policy information